magento/devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.md

 * Update and include `config.php` and add a list of all modules.
 If you use Configuration Management with a `config.local.php` file, you must create a `config.php` and add it to your code.
 For instructions, see [Configuration Management and upgrading]({{ site.baseurl }}/guides/v2.2/cloud/project/project-upgrade.html).

-* The command for generating `config.php` changed in 2.2 from `php bin/magento magento-cloud:scd-dump` to `php vendor/bin/m2-ece-scd-dump`.
+* The command for generating `config.php` changed in 2.2 from `bin/magento magento-cloud:scd-dump` to `php vendor/bin/m2-ece-scd-dump`.

 * `.magento.app.yaml` has new build and deploy hooks.
 As part of your upgrade, you should update the `.magento.app.yaml` file with new build and deploy hooks and a set of environment variables.
 All actions completed by build and deploy are completed by these hooks.
 For instructions, see [Update .magento.app.yaml]({{ site.baseurl }}/guides/v2.2/cloud/project/project-upgrade.html#update-the-magentoappyaml-file).
 For additional technical information, we have removed pre-deployment tasks, refined build and deploy tasks, and modified build and deploy variables.